Updates

 What the company changes is not the nature of the route, but the way people access it.
 Overnight travel in the Grand Canyon requires a backcountry permit, which can be difficult to secure.
 Southwest Adventure Tours includes the permits, along with meals, transportation, and essential gear such as backpacks, tents, sleeping bags, sleeping pads, trekking poles, and safety equipment.
 This removes much of the planning barrier while keeping the experience intact.

 The company itself was founded in 2013 and focuses on small group travel across the American Southwest.
-Most trips run with around 7 to 13 participants, aiming to create a more personal and controlled experience compared to larger tour operations.
-Their guides often come with years of field experience, including backgrounds in geology, outdoor leadership, and wilderness safety.
+Most trips run with around 7 to 13 participants, creating a more personal and intentional experience compared to larger tour operations.
+Their guides bring years of field experience, with backgrounds in geology, outdoor leadership, and wilderness safety, ensuring guests are supported by knowledgeable professionals who bring the canyon to life in meaningful ways.

 Bighorn Sheep Grand Canyon South Rim